What is demand generation?

 Step 3: Implement measurement that tracks progression, not just conversion.
 Track how prospects move between demand states, not just how many download your white paper.

-Here's a worked example: A mid-market B2B SaaS company maps three demand states.
+Here's a worked example: a mid-market B2B SaaS company maps three demand states.
 Problem-aware buyers get educational blog posts and research reports.
 Solution-aware buyers get comparison guides and webinars. partner-evaluation buyers get demos and case studies.
-They measure success by progression rates between states and pipeline velocity from each entry point.
+Success gets measured by progression rates between states and pipeline velocity from each entry point, which reveals far more about what's working than any single conversion metric ever could.

 For a complete framework, check out our demand generation guide that walks through The Starr Conspiracy's demand state progression model.